 The age-old joke of "I can’t—I have to wash my hair" may be a big tease about not wanting to go somewhere, but the truth of the matter is, the entire process of washing and then blow-drying hair really is time-consuming.
 And for those of us with thick, long, or curly hair, it can literally require scheduling it into your day.
 So how can you easily dry your hair fast?
-We spoke to hair pro, Devin Rahal, about some tips that will help you spend less time drying and more time enjoying that perfect blowout.
+We spoke to hair pro Devin Rahal about some tips that will help you spend less time drying and more time enjoying that perfect blowout.

 Say Goodbye to Your Traditional Towel